 Licensing and training

 Take some time to ask questions and research whether the treatment facility has state accreditation and licensed medical professionals on-site.
-You can also ask what kind of training support staff has, such as additional training in trauma-informed care.
+You can also ask what kind of training the support staff has, such as additional training in trauma-informed care.

 Look for proof of accreditation from the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 If you can’t find this information on the treatment centre’s website, you can request proof of accreditation.